xapi-project/xs-opam/README.md

 ## Using this OPAM Repository for Dev Work

-You can add this Git repository as a remote [Opam] repository to your local [Opam] setup in order to install XenServer Hypervisor packages.
+You can add this Git repository as a remote [Opam] repository to your local [Opam] setup in order to install XenServer packages.
 See below for an alternative using Docker when you don't want to use [Opam] natively.
 Please be aware that this is not giving you a working XenServer Hypervisor installation because this depends on other components.
 It is